 Landlords and building managers implement pet bans to protect against property damage.
 But emotional support animals aren’t ordinary pets and shouldn’t be treated the same.
 ‘No pet’ policies contribute to further shrinking the available housing market for those with mental health disabilities.
 The Fair Housing Act has worked to correct these inconsistencies.

-How to Qualify for an ESA Approval
+How to Get A Letter For Emotional Support Animal & Qualify for an ESA Approval

 Your pet is a crucial support to your emotional well-being.
 Now, make it official.
 Support Pets makes it easy to get an ESA letter in three easy steps.